virtualsecureplatform/TFHEpp/docs/GL.md

 This remains a correctness-oriented implementation.
 Its bootstrap follows the paper's algebra, and base-ring multiplication now has an exact Rader/NTT backend.
-It does not yet keep repeated switch operands in the transform domain, fuse Rader butterflies as aggressively as the paper, or provide the paper's optimized modular matrix-multiplication kernels.
-Consequently, the base multiplication benchmark must not be interpreted as a full-bootstrap runtime.
+Small-DD switches now reuse transforms across primary rows and `Y` slices, but big polynomial switches do not yet have a corresponding full-ring transform, and the implementation does not fuse Rader butterflies as aggressively as the paper or provide its optimized modular matrix-multiplication kernels.
+Consequently, the component benchmarks must not be interpreted as a full-bootstrap runtime.

 Storage sufficiency is also not a security or precision proof.
 The paper's `n256p17` and `n512p17` values use the full 214- and 430-bit 128-bit-security